Lwa: Nanchon

 A cross in the cemetery at Port-au-Prince, Haiti; this symbolizes the lwa Baron Samedi.

 In Haitian Vodou, the lwa are divided into nanchon or "nations".
 This classificatory system derives from the way in which enslaved West Africans were divided into "nations" upon their arrival in Haiti, usually based on their African port of departure rather than their ethno-cultural identity.
 The nanchons are nevertheless not groupings based in the geographical origins of specific lwas.
 The term fanmi (family) is sometimes used synonymously with "nation" or alternatively as a sub-division of the latter category.
 It is often claimed that there are 17 nanchon, although few Haitians could name all of them.
-Each is deemed to have its own characteristic ethos.
+Each is considered to have its own characteristic ethos.

 Among the more commonly known nanchon are the Wangol, Ginen, Kongo, Nago (or Anago), Ibo, Rada, and Petwo.
 Of these, the Rada and the Petwo are the largest and most dominant.
 The Rada derive their name from Arada, a city in the Dahomey kingdom of West Africa.
 The Rada lwa are usually regarded as dous or doux, meaning that they are sweet-tempered.
 The Petwo lwa are conversely seen as lwa chaud (lwa cho), indicating that they can be forceful or violent and are associated with fire; they are generally regarded as being socially transgressive and subversive.
 The Rada lwa are seen as being 'cool'; the Petwo lwa as 'hot'.

 The Rada lwa are generally regarded as righteous, whereas their Petwo counterparts are thought of as being more morally ambiguous, associated with issues like money.
 At the same time, the Rada lwa are regarded as being less effective or powerful than those of the Petwo nation.
 The Petwo lwa derive from various backgrounds, including Creole, Kongo, and Dahomeyan.